Agave-Sweetened Chocolate Ice Cream Recipe

 6. Pour the mixture through the strainer into the chocolate mixture.

 7. Stir, then let cool a few minutes until tepid.
-Once it’s not super hot, whiz the mixture in a blender for ten seconds until it’s smooth and velvety.
-(Never blend very hot liquids in a blender since it creates a hot vortex and can cause the liquid to blast out of the top.)
+Once it’s cooled down, whiz the mixture in a blender for ten seconds until it’s smooth and velvety.
+(Never blend very hot liquids in a blender since it creates a hot vortex that can cause the liquid to blast out of the top.)

 8. Chill thoroughly in the refrigerator, then freeze in your ice cream maker according to the manufacturer’s instructions.